Condom: Sexually transmitted infections

 Condoms are widely recommended for the prevention of sexually transmitted infections (STIs).
 They have been shown to be effective in reducing infection rates in both men and women.
 While not perfect, the condom is effective at reducing the transmission of organisms that cause AIDS, genital herpes, cervical cancer, genital warts, syphilis, chlamydia, gonorrhea, and other diseases.
 Condoms are often recommended as an adjunct to more effective birth control methods (such as IUD) in situations where STI protection is also desired.

 According to a 2000 report by the National Institutes of Health (NIH), consistent use of latex condoms reduces the risk of HIV transmission by approximately 85% relative to risk when unprotected, putting the seroconversion rate (infection rate) at 0.9 per 100 person-years with condom, down from 6.7 per 100 person-years.
-Analysis published in 2007 from the University of Texas Medical Branchand the World Health Organization found similar risk reductions of 80–95%.
+Analysis published in 2007 from the University of Texas Medical Branch and the World Health Organization found similar risk reductions of 80–95%.

 The 2000 NIH review concluded that condom use significantly reduces the risk of gonorrhea for men.
 A 2006 study reports that proper condom use decreases the risk of transmission of human papillomavirus (HPV) to women by approximately 70%.
 Another study in the same year found consistent condom use was effective at reducing transmission of herpes simplex virus-2, also known as genital herpes, in both men and women.

 Although a condom is effective in limiting exposure, some disease transmission may occur even with a condom.
 Infectious areas of the genitals, especially when symptoms are present, may not be covered by a condom, and as a result, some diseases like HPV and herpes may be transmitted by direct contact.
 The primary effectiveness issue with using condoms to prevent STIs, however, is inconsistent use.

 Condoms may also be useful in treating potentially precancerous cervical changes.
 Exposure to human papillomavirus, even in individuals already infected with the virus, appears to increase the risk of precancerous changes.
 The use of condoms helps promote regression of these changes.
 In addition, researchers in the UK suggest that a hormone in semen can aggravate existing cervical cancer, condom use during sex can prevent exposure to the hormone.